xhdix/openconnect-installer/README.md

 All you need: A CentOS 8 server with a domain.

-**Note 21/02/2021: If you want to use it in Iran, disable UDP and don't use the Anyconnect client!**
+Note 05/09/2021: If you had any problem, disable UDP and do not use the Anyconnect client app for a while!

 ### Install, configure, run with one command:
 ```bash